by: Dr. Craig A. Maxwell

 If you’re living with any of the symptoms listed above, you’ve likely seen your doctor about them.
 He or she may have given you one or two prescription drugs to stop your symptoms but these drugs did nothing to address the underlying cause.
 They may have even contributed to the development of even more symptoms.

 The best way to treat any type of chronic disorder is to get to the source of the problem.
 That’s why if you’re experiencing any of the above symptoms, I recommend using the Stool Antigen Test.
 It is a very good way of detecting the presence of H. Pylori infection.

 Conventional H. Pylori Treatments May Worsen Problem

 The most common conventional course of treatment for H. Pylori infection is a round or two (or three) of antibiotics and proton pump inhibitors.
 The antibiotics may eliminate the H. Pylori infection from your gut, but they’ll also destroy your healthy bacteria as well.
 This can leave you more vulnerable to the development of chronic candida (yeast) infection.

 Natural Treatments to Eradicate H. Pylori

 Many patients with recurrent H. Pylori infection have come to me at the end of their rope.
-Antibiotics and proton pump inhibitors have only made the problem worse and they just don’t know what else to do.
+Antibiotics and proton pump inhibitors have only made the problem worse (or not worked) and they just don’t know what else to do.
 In many cases, they simply cannot tolerate the “triple treatment” or are reluctant to take it due to potential side effects.

-In each case, I’ve recommended a two-fold process that has been met with great success:
+In each case, I’ve recommended a two-fold supplement process that has been met with great success: